 2. Peel, quarter and core the apples.
 Cut each quarter into 4 slices and arrange them evenly over the pastry, starting from the outside and overlapping the slices slightly in the form of a rose.
 Bake for 15 minutes.

 3. Meanwhile, using a hand whisk, beat the egg yolks, sugar, cinnamon and cream.
-Pour over the apples and bake for 30-35 minutes (20-25 minutes for tartlets) or until the apples are tender.
+Pour over the apples and bake for a further 30-35 minutes (20-25 minutes for tartlets) or until the apples are tender.

 No need for any ice cream or cream; just enjoy on its own served warm with a cup of your favourite tea for the perfect Sunday teatime treat.